pykaldi/pykaldi/README.md

 You can use the scripts in the `tools` directory to install or update these software locally.
 Make sure you check the output of these scripts.
-If you do not see `Done installing {protobuf,CLIF,Kaldi}.` printed at the very end, it means that installation has failed for some reason.
+If you do not see `Done installing {protobuf,CLIF,Kaldi}` printed at the very end, it means that installation has failed for some reason.

 ```bash